 This issue brief highlights a program called On-Time Quality Improvement (On-Time QI), geared to long term care facilities.
 One of its modules, On-Time Pressure Ulcer Prevention (On-Time PrU), was created to more quickly identify residents at high risk for pressure ulcer.
 It has been implemented in more than 75 nursing homes.

 To assess the program's success, administrators, directors of nursing, and directors of QI at six nursing homes that participated in On-Time PrU were interviewed.
 In addition, facilitators gathered insights from stakeholders in California, New York, and Washington, DC.
-For nursing homes fully implementing On-Time PrU, there was marked improvement in the following areas:
+For nursing homes fully implementing On-Time PrU, there were marked improvements:

 - In-house pressure ulcer incidence rates declined in a range of 42% to 55%.